foundriesio/docs/source/reference-manual/security/secure-machines.rst

 * NXP iMX6ULL-EVK Secure: ``imx6ullevk-sec`` is the ``imx6ullevk`` machine configured to have secure boot enabled by default.
 * NXP iMX8M-MINILPD4 EVK Secure: ``imx8mm-lpddr4-evk-sec`` is the ``imx8mmevk`` machine configured to have secure boot and secure storage enabled by default.
 * NXP Toradex Apalis-iMX6 Secure: ``apalis-imx6-sec`` is the ``apalis-imx6`` machine configured to have secure boot and secure storage enabled by default.
+* NXP Toradex Apalis-iMX8 Secure: ``apalis-imx8-sec`` is the ``apalis-imx8`` machine configured to have secure boot and secure storage enabled by default.

 How to enable
 -------------